hiankun/poj_ibus_table/README.md

 The table was modified from one of the cin-tables ([poj-holo.cin](https://github.com/chinese-opendesktop/cin-tables)).

 ## Test Environment
-The table has been created and tested in Ubuntu 14.04, in which the dynamic adjustment of phrases' frequencies seemed buggy.
+The table has been created and tested in Ubuntu 16.04.
-In Ubuntu 16.04, the problem disappeared.

 ## Steps